 The PAT Dog is taken into a classroom and kept at all times on a lead and under the control of the PAT Volunteer, who initially introduce themselves and their PAT Dog – his name, breed, age and what they enjoy, and a little about them being a special visitor.
 The students are also told how much the dog enjoys hearing stories.
 Teachers are in charge and in attendance constantly.
 The PAT Volunteer holds their PAT Dog on a lead, but the student(s) should be allowed to sit (perhaps on cushions) close, so they can interact with the dog.
 The PAT Dog can then be used in many ways e.g. the teacher may say “Buster can’t hear you and would really like to hear this story, can you speak up so that Buster can hear?”
 Or, “Buster doesn’t know that word Peter, can you tell Buster what it means?”
 The PAT Dog can also be shown pictures and the student explains to the dog what the pictures are.

 Helpful Hints and Tips for PAT Teams

 If your PAT Dog falls asleep, tell the student he is just closing his eyes so he can concentrate on the story.

-If your PAT Dog becomes active, tell the them “Look, Buster is really enjoying you reading to him”.
+If your PAT Dog becomes active, tell them “Look, Buster is really enjoying you reading to him”.